Quix0r/AbandonedRuins/docs/ruin_sets.md

 # Ruin sets

-Other mods can add their own ruin sets to *The Ruins Mod*.
+Other mods can add their own ruin sets to *Abandoned Ruins - Updated*.

 Typically, a ruin set is added in two steps:
 * Modify the "default-ruin-set" string-setting in the settings stage to add the name of the ruin set.
 * Add the own ruin set in control.lua via the remote interface.

-An "real-life" example for adding a ruin set with another mod can be found at [The Ruins Mod - Krastorio2](https://github.com/Bilka2/AbandonedRuins-Krastorio2).
+An "real-life" example for adding a ruin set with another mod can be found at [Abandoned Ruins - Krastorio2](https://github.com/Bilka2/AbandonedRuins-Krastorio2).

 ## Step 1: Ruin set setting